 - Wenatchee Jazz Workshop

 Promoting the art of jazz by bringing professional musicians to work with local school jazz band students.
+Support the Wenatchee Jazz Workshop with a tax-deductible donation.

 - Wenatchee Riverfront Railway and Navigation Association Miniature Train